FAQ for Council & Staff

 How will you communicate with our residents?

-How does the 5% Royalty to the municipality work?
+How does the 5% Royalty to the municipality or utility work?

-The royalty is paid annually to the municipality based on the revenue from your resident’s enrollments.
-If council prefers, we can also pass this 5% along to your residents instead, making the rates offered to them around 50 cents less per month.
+The royalty is paid annually to the municipality/utility based on the revenue from your resident’s enrollments.
+If council or management prefers, we can also pass this 5% along to your residents instead, making the rates offered to them around 50 cents less per month.

 Who else supports the program?

-In addition to AMO-LAS, we are partnered with the Federation of Canadian Municipalities for the water and sewer line warranty programs.
-We have over 60 municipal partners in Ontario including cities such as Ottawa, Kingston, Windsor, Peel Region and Hamilton as well as many small towns across Northern and Southern Ontario.
+In addition to AMO-LAS for the water and sewer line warranty programs, we have over 60 partners in Ontario, including cities such as Ottawa, Kingston, Windsor, Peel Region and Hamilton as well as many small towns across Northern and Southern Ontario.

 What else can SLW offer our community?